kolson4282/bible-api/README.md

 ## Database Setup:

-run `docker compose up` to start mysql database.
+run `docker compose up -d db --build` to start mysql database.
 Need to have a .env file with the following (can change values, this is just for example):

 ```
 MYSQL_ROOT_PASSWORD= root